openqasm/openqasm/source/language/subroutines.rst

 Arrays in subroutines
 ---------------------

-Arrays may be passed as arguments to subroutines and externs.
-All array arguments are passed as references and must include a type modifier specifying if the argument is ``const`` or ``mutable``.
-The number of dimensions for all array arguments must be specified using the ``#dim = literal/const identifier`` syntax below.
-The lengths of the dimensions of array arguments (in the case of strided access) may not be known until runtime.
+Arrays may be passed as parameters to subroutines and externs.
+All array parameters are passed as references and must include a type modifier specifying if the parameter is ``const`` or ``mutable``.
+The number of dimensions for all array parameters must be specified using the ``#dim = literal/const identifier`` syntax below, or specific lengths for each dimension must be provided.
+The unspecified-length version is provided because the lengths of the dimensions of array parameters (in the case of strided access) may not be known until runtime.
 Passing multiple overlapping mutable references to the same array to a subroutine is forbidden.
 However, the compiler will not always be able to resolve when this happens, and if it does, then no guarantees are made